-1) Be able to create an effective intervention for pain management
+- Participants will be able to create at least 1 effective intervention for pain management

-2) Be able to evaluate how music therapy fits within a given pain management setting
+- Participants will be able to describe how music therapy fits within a given pain management setting

-3) Be able to identify relevant goals and objectives within a specific clinical context
+- Participants will be able to identify at least 2 relevant goals and objectives within a specific clinical context

 Introduction and Overview

 1 hour: Background, Theory and History of Music Therapy in Pain Management

 We’ll discover where pain management is situated historically and theoretically in relation to music therapy and the therapeutic models that you are most familiar with.

 1 hour: Pain management interventions that work!
 We’ll discover step-by-step how to work with specific therapeutic goals and objectives through performing, composing, improvising and listening in relation to a wide range of situations including individuals, groupwork, non-verbal somatic communication and working with all ages across the entire life cycle.